architolk/ea2rdf/README.md

 ```
 java -jar ea2rdf.jar [-ea] <option> <filename> [tablename]

+java -jar ea2rdf.jar -sql [-ea] <option> <filename> [tablename]
 ```

 Filename might be anything, usually .eap or .eapx, but also .mdb files can be read.

+The option with -sql is used for SQLight databases, this corresponds to .qea or .xea enterprise architect files

 | |Options|
 |-|-------|